fletcher/peg-multimarkdown-latex-support/readme-Metadata.md

 ### MathJax ###

 This is more complicated than usual MathJax setup to include the Physics package, and other goodies.
-It uses the MathJax beta which support the CHTML option which is faster than others.
-Change `beta` to `cdn` for non-beta version.

 ```
 HTML Header:	<script type="text/x-mathjax-config">